 Employment Outlook and Salary Information

-Medical and biomedical engineers are positioned to see incredible job growth over the 2010-2020 decade, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-Growth is predicted at a rate of 62% during that period, which is much faster than the average.
+Biomedical engineers are positioned to see incredible job growth over the 2014-2024 decade, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Growth is predicted at a rate of 23% during that period, which is much faster than the average for all occupations.
 The growing elderly population, along with an increased demand for sophisticated medical equipment, is fueling this growth.
-The median salary for biomedical engineers in 2012 was $86,960 annually, according to the BLS.
+The median salary for biomedical engineers in 2015 was $86,220 annually, according to the BLS.

 Licensing and Continuing Education